WGBooth/CU_CSPB_2270_Final_Project/README.md

 In the console, you will see which screenplay is being parsed and then eventually that a development server has been launched and is running.
 Open up a browser with the following address: 127.0.0.1:5000

 Type in the letter "r" (case-insensitive).
 You'll see a bulleted-list of characters (and their respective screenplay) listed below the text area.
 Now type the letter "e".
 You will see the search result narrow to results that match the prefix.

+A word of caution: Make sure you are running the Python3 from the virtual environment.
+I had an issue with Anaconda alias preventing the virtual environment's Python from running.

 ## Why this Project